zulip/zulip/templates/zerver/help/public-access-option.md

 {settings_tab|organization-permissions}

-2. Under **Stream permissions**, make sure the checkbox labeled "Allow creating web-public streams (visible to anyone on the Internet)" is checked.
+1. Under **Stream permissions**, make sure the checkbox labeled **Allow creating web-public streams (visible to anyone on the Internet)** is checked.

-3. Under **Who can create web-public streams?**, select the option you prefer.
+1. Under **Who can create web-public streams?**, select the option you prefer.

 {end_tabs}

 !!! tip ""
-    See [Managing abuse](#managing-abuse) to learn why only trusted roles like Moderators and Administrators can create web-public streams.
+    See [Managing abuse](#managing-abuse) to learn why only trusted roles like moderators and administrators can create web-public streams.

 ## Creating a web-public stream